 - Findings are shared in a timely way and with multiple stakeholder groups

 - Narrative describes specifically how findings are used to improve camp programs, practices, or policies.

 The award review committee will recognize the nominations that best represent these criteria.
 To qualify for nomination for this Eleanor P. Eells Award for Excellence in Evaluation & Research, a program or camp must have been in operation for at least two years (planning and development time do not count), membership in ACA is not required.
-It is desired that a representative of the organization receiving this award be present to accept it at the ACA National Conference in February, 2023 in Orlando, Florida.
+It is desired that a representative of the organization receiving this award be present to accept it at the ACA National Conference in February, 2024 in New Orleans, LA.

 Have questions?
 We are more than happy to discuss.
 Please feel free to contact the coordinator of the award:

 Eleanor P. Eells was a leader and inspiration within the field of camp throughout her life.
 She was an active participant in the Settlement House and Social Service Agency camp movements and a pioneer in therapeutic camping.
 She was one of the founders of the Fund for Advancement of Camping and served as its director through FAC's formative years.

 Eleanor Eells had an equally important influence on the American Camp Association.
 She worked with FAC to support programs such as ACA's 1970s standards research and rewrite; the pilot Camp Director Certification Institute; the Camping Unlimited/Intergrouping Project; ACA's last reorganization; and securing government funding for campership use.
 Her greatest contribution was helping individuals and camps start new programs.
 When these programs were operating, she shared results with countless others.